nhsconnect/prm-practice-migration-staging/guide/06-cutover-and-go-live.md

 breadcrumbparent: /guide
 ---

-During the Cutover phase, you will carry out all the activities planned for in the [cut-over preparation phase](/prm-practice-migration/guide/planning-for-cut-over).
+During the Cutover phase, you will carry out all the activities planned for in the [Planning for the Cutover phase](/prm-practice-migration/guide/planning-for-cut-over).

 ## Who is involved
 * Practice Staff